-Why did you become professor?
-And how did you become professor at the HMKW university in Berlin after being a visiting professor at Universidad de Chile and Waseda University in Tokyo?
+Why did you become a professor?
+And how did you become a professor at the HMKW university in Berlin after being a visiting professor at Universidad de Chile and Waseda University in Tokyo?

 We are always talking about values in leadership, and now you are talking about values-based innovation management.
 How did this book become life?
 How did you get the idea and further development?